 Every individual must develop their relationship with the self to weave together the threads of the body, mind, and soul.
 And, Yoga is a great form of self-care.
 It is about healing the self through self-discovery and self-acceptance.
-It’s a transformational practice that strengthens the life force within.
+It’s a transformation practice that strengthens the life force within.

 It teaches us to overcome internal and external obstacles that come with everyday life.